 Do you plan for multiple things each day, but end up doing maybe one or two of those things only?
 That happens sometimes!
 When you pile up too many tasks, you tend to bite off more than you can chew.
-Perhaps, you face difficulty organizing your academic notes?
-You can check out our blog on The art of effective note taking, which gives helpful tips on note-taking to be better organized.
+Perhaps, you face difficulty organizing your academic notes.
+You can check out our blog on The Art of Effective note taking, which gives helpful tips on note-taking to be better organized.

 A few apps that can help you multitask and stay organized are:

-Trello is a flexible app that allows students to plan, track and accomplish their work.
+Trello is a flexible app that allows students to plan, track, and accomplish their work.
 It also allows you to manage your tasks and assignments, giving you a clear view of what you are working on and what needs to be done.

-It is a To-Do List application with tasks, reminders, checklists, calendars and more.
+It is a To-Do List application with tasks, reminders, checklists, calendars, and more.
 Taskade can be used individually or with a team.
 It allows you to share and collaborate with your friends.
-It has the simplest way to create a to-do list, checklists and workflow – getting work done with Taskade is simple, fast, and fun.
+It has the simplest way to create a to-do list, checklists, and workflow – getting work done with Taskade is simple, fast, and fun.

-Do you always end up procrastinating your tasks?
+Do you always end up procrastinating on your tasks?
 It might often happen that you come close to your submission deadline but you haven’t yet finished your assignment.
 This could be due to a lack of focus.
 If that’s the case, here are some pretty cool apps that can help you manage your time and stay focused while on an ongoing task.

 It is one of the best productivity apps for students.
 It allows you to stay focused by providing a little plant that grows while you keep aside your phone.
 The tree starts to wither when you go through any app like Instagram or WhatsApp.
 The app’s creativity allows you to stay focused.

 Most of the students today undergo stress and anxiety.
 This takes a heavy toll on their mental health.
-If you ever feel overwhelmed by your thoughts and need help, you can always contact and use our student counselling services.
+If you ever feel overwhelmed by your thoughts and need help, you can always contact and use our student counseling services.
 It is important to practice self-care and here are some apps that can help you relax.

-Do you find yourself in your room, in front of the screen, studying, playing or watching, for almost the entire day?
+Do you find yourself in your room, in front of the screen, studying, playing, or watching, for almost the entire day?
 Well, while doing so you are neglecting your physical health.
 It is important to invest in your health and give your body a much-needed routine.
 Below are a few apps that can help you.

-It is a health and fitness app that helps you track your health, guides you every day towards weight-loss, eating a healthy diet, keeping an active lifestyle, monitoring your health indicators, and training at home with goal-based workout plans.
-It tracks your health with a calorie tracker, carb manager and weight loss tracker.
-It also records your sleep, water intake and workout.
+It is a health and fitness app that helps you track your health, guides you every day towards weight loss, eating a healthy diet, keeping an active lifestyle, monitoring your health indicators, and training at home with goal-based workout plans.
+It tracks your health with a calorie tracker, carb manager, and weight loss tracker.
+It also records your sleep, water intake, and workout.

 It is a hub for your fitness goals.
 It reduces stress with a calming yoga practice, increases your fitness with a fun cardio workout, and helps you stay fit with hundreds of free fitness videos.
-Also, it helps reduce stress, get better sleep, improve breathing, relax your body and rejuvenate your mind with short and effective meditations.
+Also, it helps reduce stress, get better sleep, improve breathing, relax your body, and rejuvenate your mind with short and effective meditations.

 Duolingo is an excellent application to learn languages for free with proper revision of the topics from time to time.
 It also has daily reminders that could get you in the habit of learning something new.
-It has short lessons that help you practice speaking, reading, listening and writing to improve your vocabulary and pronunciation.
+It has short lessons that help you practice speaking, reading, listening, and writing to improve your vocabulary and pronunciation.

 Exercise your brain with crossword games, rather than playing games with no possible outcome.
 This will allow you to improve your vocab in a fun way.
 Crosswords are these traditional educational games that have a board and set of letters, which most of the 90 students remember playing.
-But today, it is more portable to carry as it can be in your devices.
+But today, it is more portable to carry as it can be on your devices.
 So next time you see yourself free or your mind needs a break from school work and studying, you can indulge in something fun and productive.

-Technology can not just be harmful or distracting, it can also be very effective, when used properly and for the right reason.
-For further reading you can scroll through this article The best 8 productivity apps for students in 2022 for more academic based apps and tools for students.
+Technology can not just be harmful or distracting, it can also be very effective when used properly and for the right reason.
+For further reading, you can scroll through this article The Best 8 Productivity Apps for Students in 2022 for more academic-based apps and tools for students.
 Now that you know which apps could help you, head on over to their websites and try them out.
 Let us know if you have any other recommendations for this list – we love hearing from our readers.
-Until our next blogpost, stay productive!
+Until our next blog post, stay productive!